dotnet/csharpstandard/standard/types.md

 - *nullable*: A *nullable-reference-type* can be assigned `null`.
 Its default null state is *maybe-null*.
 - *non-nullable*" A *non-nullable reference* should not be assigned a `null` value.
 Its default null state is *not-null*.

-Unlike with nullable value types, where value types `V` and `V?` denote different types, given a reference type `R`, the notations `R` and `R?` denote the same underlying type, `R`; the difference in their notations indicates, at compile time, only the intent of their usage, and allows for static flow analysis.
+Unlike with nullable value types, where value types `V` and `V?` denote different types, given a reference type `R`, the notations `R` and `R?` denote the same unannotated type, `R`; the difference in their notations indicates, at compile time, only the intent of their usage, and allows for static flow analysis.
 An identity conversion exists among a nullable reference type and its corresponding non-nullable reference type (§10.2.2).

 > *Note:* By definition, a reference type is nullable; that is, a variable of that type can either contain a reference to an object or be the value `null`, which indicates “no reference.”
 In a disabled nullable context, reference types aren't annotated.
 Therefore, they are non-nullable reference types.
 However, the disabled context means the compiler does not track null state and does not issue nullable related warnings.
 The disabled nullable context matches the previous standard behavior for reference types. *end note*